pocl/pocl/doc/notes_4_0.rst

 -------------------------------------------------------------------------------

 Global variables in program-scope are now supported, along with static global variables in function-scope, for both OpenCL C source and SPIR-V compilation.
-Passes the ``basic/test_basic`` test of the OpenCL-CTS, and has been tested with user applications (CHIP-SPV).
+The implementation passes the ``basic/test_basic`` test of the OpenCL-CTS, and has been tested with user applications (CHIP-SPV).